skypilot-org/skypilot/docs/source/reservations/reservations.rst

 SkyPilot will utilize the reservations similar to AWS reservations as described in :ref:`utilizing-reservations`.

-GCP Dynamic Workload Scheduling (DWS)
+GCP Dynamic Workload Scheduler (DWS)
 -------------------------------------

-GCP `Dynamic Workload Scheduling (DWS) <https://cloud.google.com/blog/products/compute/introducing-dynamic-workload-scheduler>`__ is a resource management service that allows you submit a GPU capacity request, automatically provisions the requested resources when they are available and keeps the resources running for a specified duration.
+GCP `Dynamic Workload Scheduler (DWS) <https://cloud.google.com/blog/products/compute/introducing-dynamic-workload-scheduler>`__ is a resource management service that allows you submit a GPU capacity request, automatically provisions the requested resources when they are available and keeps the resources running for a specified duration.

 .. hint::